iSEngLab/APPT/README.md

 ## Model

 - You can download the model directly through this [link](https://drive.google.com/file/d/1ipQWB3qCDnJLfSFmUNhb0o4lnD00YBiX/view?usp=sharing) for testing, or you can use the data given above to train and test yourself.

-Because the model data is too large, we do not give the model results of all experiments, but only the training model of the first data set in each cross validation.

 ## Train
 - First of all, please modify the ```code/configs.py```, this file has some parameters needed to train our model.